How Much Will It Cost?

 Estimating Your Costs

 The Student Budget Planner aids students in building a detailed report estimating the various costs of attendance, broken down by term and academic year.
+The 2013-2014 Student Budget Planner is now available.

 - Undergraduate tuition is based on residency status and the number of enrolled credits.